200 Series: Board of Directors

 Individuals who are willing to serve on the board should believe public education is important, support the democratic process, willingly devote time and energy to board work, respect educators, and have the ability to examine the facts and make a decision.
 The board believes an individual considering a position on the school board should possess these characteristics.

-Citizens wanting to run for a position on the board must be a resident of the school district, an eligible elector of the district, and free from financial conflict of interest with the position as described in Policy 202.7 Board of Director’s Conflict of Interest.
+Citizens wanting to run for a position on the board must be a resident of the school district, an eligible elector of the district, and free from financial conflict of interest with the position as described in Policy 202.7.

 Adopted: 9/85